IndicSentEval: How Effectively do Multilingual Transformer Models encode Linguistic Properties for Indic Languages?: Introduction

-We analyze 7 universal multilingual language models, each pretrained on data spanning $\sim$100+ languages, but containing only a small amount of Indic language data.
-These models include mBERT~\cite{pires2019multilingual}, XLM-R~\cite{conneau2019unsupervised}, InfoXLM~\cite{chi2020InfoXLM}, mGPT~\cite{shliazhko2024mgpt}, XGLM~\cite{lin-etal-2022-shot}, BLOOM~\cite{workshop2022bloom}, and mT5~\cite{xue2020mt5}.
-Additionally, we examine 2 Indic-specific models, IndicBERT~\cite{kakwani2020indicnlpsuite} and MuRIL~\cite{khanuja2021muril}, which are trained using corpora for Indic languages along with English.
-While it is expected that these Indic-specific models would be better at encoding and exhibit greater robustness for Indic language input, we pose several questions: Are there some linguistic properties that are better encoded by universal models?
-Are the universal models more robust to particular types of perturbations?
+We analyze 7 universal multilingual language models, each pretrained on data spanning $\sim$100+ languages, with only a small amount of Indic language data.
+These include mBERT~\citep{pires2019multilingual}, XLM-R~\citep{conneau2019unsupervised}, InfoXLM~\citep{chi2020InfoXLM}, mGPT~\citep{shliazhko2024mgpt}, XGLM~\citep{lin-etal-2022-shot}, BLOOM~\citep{workshop2022bloom}, and mT5~\citep{xue2020mt5}.
+Additionally, we examine 2 Indic-specific models, IndicBERT~\citep{kakwani2020indicnlpsuite} and MuRIL~\citep{khanuja2021muril}, which are trained using corpora for Indic languages along with English.
+While it is expected that these Indic-specific models would be better at encoding and robustness for Indic language input, are there some linguistic properties which are better encoded by universal models?
+Are the universal models more robust to particular perturbation types?
 How effectively and robustly are English language properties encoded by these universal and Indic-specific models?